nimiq/merchant-map-backend/README.md

 </p>

 # Shop Directory Backend
-The Shop Directory Backend is an application for serving and managing on.......
+The Shop Directory Backend is an application for serving and managing shops.
+This application also comes with an API endpoint for searching shops that have been imported or added.

 <br/>